ElWanderer/kOS_scripts/documentation/readme.md

  * do not have a boot file set
  * do not have a volume name that equals that of the local volume

 These checks are designed to prevent the current volume from being added twice and from including any volumes that are in use by another processor.
-If you have a vessel with two CPUs it may be because you intend to divide it into two at some point, so giving each one a boot file prevents once CPU from trying to use the other's disk.
+If you have a vessel with two CPUs it may be because you intend to divide it into two at some point, so giving each one a boot file prevents each CPU from trying to use the other's disk.

 Before being added to the list, each volume is renamed if it doesn't already have a name.
 Names are generated numerically: "Disk1", "Disk2" etc.